vectorgrp/sil-kit-adapters-byte-stream-socket/README.md

 ````

 > The log will contain all characters being received from the socket, and since `socat` is transmitting a newline character when you type `Test 1` it will show up.
-It is more proeminently seeable in the next step when you do have a response.
+It is more prominently visible in the next step when you do have a response.

 Now you can run the `sil-kit-demo-byte-stream-echo-device` process:

     `./bin/sil-kit-demo-bytestream-echo-device --log Debug`

 It is designed to subscribe to the topic `fromSocket` in order to send all messages received there to the topic `toSocket`.
 Type `Test 2` into `socat`'s standard input, then you will see the following result:

 ````